dplamenov/auction-angular/README.md

 <h3>Logged-in users</h3>
 Create new a product.
 Edit and delete the products created by him.
 See profile page.
 Set bid.
+Write comments.

 <h2>Features</h2>
 1. Dark and light mode.
 Store current theme at localStorage.